 - 1. You must complete a minimum of 128 semester hours. - 2.
 You must complete two liberal-arts minors.
-One is automatically included in the general education and support courses. - 3.
+For the composite major, both are included in the general education and support courses.
+For others majors, one is the declared minor while the other is included in the general education and support courses. - 3.
 You must complete a minimum of 45 hours of upper division work. - 4.
 You must achieve a cumulative grade point average of at least 2.00. - 5.
 You must achieve an "A" or "B" in English 123 or successfully complete the English Proficiency Exam near the end of your first term as a junior. - 6.
 You must complete the general section of the Graduate Record Examination (GRE) near the end of your senior year. - 7.
 You must complete your senior year (32 of last 38 hours) in residence (enrollment status) at Michigan Christian College.

-- You may accumulate a maximum of 32 hours of work by examination, Advanced Placement, CLEP, VOC, and correspondence combined. - 9.
+- 8. You may accumulate a maximum of 32 hours of work by examination, Advanced Placement, CLEP, and correspondence combined. - 9.
 You may accumulate a maximum of 18 semester hours of correspondence credit.
 Not more than 12 consecutive hours of such credit may be submitted, however, until 6 hours of additional residence work has been completed.
 If correspondence work is permitted while you are in residence, the hours of credit carried by correspondence will be included in determining the maximum load permitted per semester.
 All correspondence courses that are to apply toward graduation should be approved in advance by the Academic Dean and must be taken from a college or university that is a member of the National University Extension Association.
 A minimum grade of "C" must be achieved for the credit to transfer.
 A course that has been previously failed by a student will not be approved for correspondence study. - 10.
 You may count a maximum of 4 hours of credit for Physical Education activity courses toward your degree.